-2.15.6 Waiver/Deferment of Interest, Rates and Charges under Financial Hardship
+Waiver/Deferment of Interest, Rates and Charges under Financial Hardship

-Council acknowledges that some ratepayers will have trouble from time to time in meeting rate payments due to any number of reasons.
+Council acknowledges that some ratepayers will experience difficulty from time to time in meeting rate payments due to any number of reasons.
 Council further understands that relief measures have a cost to Council which must be borne by other ratepayers in either the short or long term.

 Waivers are not generally granted.
-However, in cases such as those associated with severe hardship, Council may grant waivers through the Hardship Assistance Policy, which is updated annually, taking in to account the economic conditions at the time and other assistance measures in place across state and commonwealth government agencies.
+However, in cases such as those associated with severe economic downturn, Council may grant waivers through the Hardship Assistance Policy, which is updated annually.

 Council recognises there are cases of genuine financial hardship requiring respect and compassion in special circumstances.
-In accordance with the Local Government Act 1989, Council has established a Rates Hardship Assistance Policy which includes provisions for the waiver of rates, interest or deferment of rates and charges;
+In accordance with The Local Government Act 1989, Council has established a policy which includes provisions for the waiver of interest or deferment of rates and charges;

-2.12.7 Special Circumstances Waiver
+Special Circumstances Waiver

 Council acknowledges that ratepayers will experience circumstances where they may fail to make payment of their instalment and that this failure to pay on time is a departure from their usual pattern.
-In these circumstances, upon receipt of a written request from the ratepayer Council may waive interest or associated charges as a "one-off" special circumstance's waiver.
+In these circumstances, upon receipt of a written request from the ratepayer Council may waive interest or associated charges as a "one-off" special circumstances waiver, once the overdue amount has been paid.

-2.13 Fire Services Property Levy
+2.14 Fire Services Property Levy

-The Victorian Government introduced a property-based levy to fund the Metropolitan Fire Brigade (MFB) and the Country Fire Authority (CFA) from 1 July 2013.
+The Victorian Government introduced a property based levy to fund the Metropolitan Fire brigade (MFB) and the Country Fire Authority (CFA) from 1 July 2013.